zerotohero-dev/o2js.com/server/blog/markdown/the-setup.md

-As I've promised [in the last post][newblog], I'll go into the details of the overall architecture of this site.
+As I promised [in the last post][newblog], I'll go into the details of the overall architecture of this site.

 > Although the steps defined in this article is specific to my needs, it can be helpful in general too.
 We will cover concepts like **how to create a reverse proxy using IIS7**, **how to install and configure NGINX**, **how to configure virtualbox**, **how to do port forwarding to a local virtual machine**… and the like.